itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 1.11.2 =
+= 1.11.3 =
-This release provides an updated translation template and updated German translation.
+This release provides an updated Spanish translation.